 Travel around Brentford and beyond

 This Zone 4 postcode is a brilliant springboard.
 Brentford railway station has direct trains to Waterloo, with a journey time of just 30 minutes.
 Northfields, South Ealing and Boston Manor tube stations are all on the Piccadilly line, and serve up easy access to major capital districts such as Covent Garden, Leicester Square and King’s Cross.
-Those commuting by road will love Barratt London’s Great West Quarter – just a stone’s throw from the M4 and A4.
+Those commuting by road will love Barratt London’s Great West Quarter – just a stone’s throw from the M4 and A4 and rated as one of the best places to live in Brentford.

 “Renting the apartment with massive balcony from July and love everything about that estate.
 It’s safe, quiet and clean!
 Also, we do have private gym, not the biggest one but still we can use it with our home fob only.
 Moreover, location and transport is very good.
 Kew Bridge, Brentford, South Ealing and Gunnersbury Station is literally 10 minutes away from the Estate.” – Karolina S, private tenant at Great West Quarter